Abstract Submission

 • Ecological Economics

-• Industrial Symbiosis and eco-industrial development and parks: case studies and applications
+• Industrial Symbiosis and eco-industrial development: case studies and applications

 • Socio-economic metabolism